Alexander, How Will You Vote?

 “It has long, however, been my opinion … that the germ of dissolution of our federal government is in … the federal Judiciary … working like gravity by night and by day, gaining a little today and a little tomorrow, and advancing its noiseless step like a thief, over the field of jurisdiction, until all shall be usurped.” —Thomas Jefferson (1821)

 Over the last six months, I’ve been asked by hundreds of colleagues, “How will you vote?”
-To each of them, I responded much as I have in every presidential election since I cast my first vote.
+Sure as hell not for Hillary Clinton, but to each of them, I responded much as I have in every presidential election since I cast my first vote.
 More on that in a moment…

 But never has a national party candidate created as much intra-party discord as Trump, and it’s notable that the only way Clinton will win this election is because of that discord.
 She’s the weakest candidate the Democrat Party has fielded since Walter Mondale lost 49 states to Ronald Reagan in 1984.
 (A mere 2,500 votes in Mondale’s home state of Minnesota denied Reagan a clean sweep of the Electoral College.)
 I hasten to mention that Mondale was far more honest and qualified than Clinton, who is, arguably, the most corrupt and inept Democrat candidate since the party was established.